 The projector is equipped with on-screen display (OSD) menus for making various adjustments and settings.

-There are 17 different menu languages.
-(Refer to page "4.
-Advance menu" on page 33 for more details.)
+There are 17 different menu languages of your choice.
+See "4.
+Advance menu" on page 36 for more details.

 The following example describes the adjustment of the keystone.